 Boundary Waters Treaty and International Joint Commission

-The Boundary Waters Treaty, Exit signed in 1909, established the International Joint Commission (IJC).
+The Boundary Waters Treaty, signed in 1909, established the International Joint Commission (IJC).
 The Treaty includes the requirement (in Article IV, section 2) that neither country should cause water pollution in its water which will cause injury to health or property in the other country.
 The IJC assists by implementing the Boundary Waters Treaty, and settling water issues between the two countries.
 In 1988, the IJC expanded Article IV to include protecting covered watersheds, migratory fisheries, and their habitats.
 The IJC also assists with other U.S.-Canada agreements, such as the Great Lakes Water Quality Agreement and the U.S.-Canada Air Quality Agreement.

 The map below indicates 1909 Boundary Waters Treaty watersheds in brown.